 An article from the Northampton Chronicle & Echo describes the development of the church and its congregation.

 The parish of St. Mary was formed in 1876 and the church completed in 1885 when Far Cotton consisted of terraced artisan houses, which stopped short of Delapre Lodge gates on the London Road; and, west of the Towcester Road, were contained between Main Road and Rothersthorpe Road.
 It was not until after the First World War that Far Cotton houses begin to climb the hill through a council housing development beyond the Recreation Ground.
 St Mary's, the third of four churches built by the Northampton Church Extension Society while the dynamic Mr. Magee was Bishop of Peterborough, had Matthew Holdings as its architect and was built in local stone with Bath stone dressings.
-It was built on land given by Mr. J. A. S. Bouverie, of Delapre Abbey, and the lender accepted was that of Mr Thomas Cosford in the sum of £3,340, the total cost of just over £4,000 including "extra gifts in the building", The Vicarage, also built by Mr. Cosford to the design of Matthew Holding was opened in 1887.
+It was built on land given by Mr J A S Bouverie, of Delapre Abbey, and the lender accepted was that of Mr Thomas Cosford in the sum of £3,340, the total cost of just over £4,000 including "extra gifts in the building".
+The Vicarage, also built by Mr Cosford to the design of Matthew Holding was opened in 1887.
 The tower and spire were added to the church in 1902 and a fine church hall built some 30 years ago.
-St, Mary's Parish, whose population has risen from 12,000 to 14,000 during the mine years of Mr. Howett's ministry, has maintained its character between the London and Towcester roads but west of the Towcester Road big changes have already taken place and more are promised.
+St Mary's Parish, whose population has risen from 12,000 to 14,000 during the nine years of Mr. Howitt's ministry, has maintained its character between the London and Towcester roads ,but west of the Towcester Road big changes have already taken place and more are promised.

-When Mr. Howitt arrived at St. Mary's in 1984 a start had been made on the Rothersthorpe Avenue industrial estate and further industrial development lies ahead now that Rickard Street, Henley Street, Oxford Street, Letts and and Delapre Street have gone in whole or in part.
+When Mr Howitt arrived at St Mary's in 1964 a start had been made on the Rothersthorpe Avenue industrial estate and further industrial development lies ahead now that Rickard Street, Henley Street, Oxford Street, Letts and Delapre Street have gone in whole or in part.
 The prefabs have gone from Gloucester Avenue and a variety of new dwellings are well advanced on the site.
 Many of the people displaced from the prefabs and of the demolished houses moved to the latest - and biggest of all Far Cotton's housing developments.
 Briar Hill School populations are also on the move with new building close to Mereway foretelling the imminent close of old Main Road School which started on the other side of the road 140 years ago.
-But Church life at St. Mary's remains so very much the same.
-"So far as its type of people art concerned, the parish doesn't change very much." said the vicar.
-"We still have a strong family tradition and. possibly more than in any other part of Northampton. the same families have clung to the district and to the church" When Mr. Howitt moved to St. Mary's there was one curate, the Rev. Ben Lewers. now chaplain at Heathrow Airport Today there are two curates, the Rev Michael Bever and the Rev. Rodney Schofield, both married and both living "up the hill".
+But Church life at St Mary's remains so very much the same.
+"So far as its type of people are concerned, the parish doesn't change very much," said the vicar.
+"We still have a strong family tradition and, possibly more than in any other part of Northampton, the same families have clung to the district and to the church."
+When Mr Howitt moved to St Mary's there was one curate, the Rev Ben Lewers, now chaplain at Heathrow Airport.
+Today there are two curates, the Rev Michael Bever and the Rev Rodney Schofield, both married and both living "up the hill".

 John Holmes remembers the annual Christmas panto.